cerner/terra-core/packages/terra-list/docs/guides/SingleSelectList.md

 # Terra List - Implementing a Single Select List

 The terra-list implementation requires controlled state if selections are required.
-As a result selections are applied at child item generation from HOC state.
-The following guide show you how to implement that state within a single row selection variant of list.
+As a result, selections are applied at child item generation from HOC state.
+The following guide will show you how to implement that state within a single row selection variant of list.

 ## State Management
 The state of selection needs to be managed for the list in a HOC.
 In this example we are going to be a unique key, but the type of state used is open to the implementor of the HOC.